Meetings and Events Calendar

 Join like-minded conservatives for information, fellowship, and fun!
-Please see our calendar below for meeting times, upcoming events, and election related dates.
+Please see our upcoming events calendar below for meeting times, events, and election related dates.
 Click on the date of the event for more information.

-For more information on Texas Election dates you can go to the Secretary of State’s website or just click on the Secretary of State’s Logo or the link below it:
+For more information on Texas Election dates, just click on the Secretary of State’s Logo below:

 Elections in Texas normally occur three times a year, although runoff elections and special elections can add to that total.

 In early May each year, you’ll be able to vote in your local election.
 This usually includes City Councils, School and Water Districts and other local propositions or districts.
-If no candidate gets more than 50% of the vote in these elections, the runoff date is usually set for mid to late June.
+A Runoff occurs if no candidate gets more than 50% of the vote in these elections.
+The runoff date is usually set for mid to late June.

 In November of odd years, Texans will typically be able to vote on a slate of proposed amendments to the Texas State Constitution.
 There can be other things on the ballot as well, usually depending on where you live in the county.